mnishiguchi/java_practice_code/_notebook/input_output.md

 ### The print() and println() methods
 - **overloaded to support the various standard data types**, such as int, boolean, float, etc., each method converting that data type to a sequence of characters
-- When a programmer invokes either printing method with an argument of a reference type, the method **prints a string representation of the object**.
+- When a programmer invokes either printing method with an argument of a reference type, the method **prints a string representation of the object**

 ### The string representation of the object
 - class_name@hex_value_of_object_hash_code
 - A hash code typically represents the object's address in memory

-==

-## InputStream and System.in

-###